GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

 # Get invited and onboard to TechPass

-This article guides you how to request for a TechPass account and onboard to it.
-Refer to the flow chart on [Onboard to TechPass](onboard-to-techpass) page to know if you can sign up for TechPass account via TechPass portal or not.
+This article walks you through the TechPass portal sign-up and onboarding process.
+Check the flow chart on the [Onboard to TechPass](onboard-to-techpass) page to see if you're eligible to sign up via the portal.
 If you can't sign up for TechPass account via TechPass portal, you need to request to get invited.

 ?> **Note**<br>- Alternatively, public officers with a non-SE GSIB device can access [**TechBiz Portal**](https://portal.techbiz.suite.gov.sg) to request for TechPass and SEED(optional) provisioning. <br>- For more details, see [**TechBiz documentation**](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/).